brotherhoodMonk/gyan/rct.md

 jsx

+1. it's just an extension to JavaScript that allows to write XML-like code for simplicity and elegance, and then you transpile the JSX into pure JavaScript function calls with React.createElement.
+3. React allows us to write HTML in JavaScript, if JavaScript files contains JSX, that that file will have to be transpiled using babel.

+ 4. JSX produces React “elements”. which is simply an object representation of a DOM node.
+  A React element isn’t actually the thing we see on our screen, instead, it’s just an object representation of it.

+diff between html and jsx

+1. HTML is a markup language which is used for creating attractive web pages with the help of styling, and which looks in a nice format on a web browser. where as JSX is extension to javascript that allows to write html-like syntax code to represent the web page.
+2. The attribute names are based on the DOM API, not on the HTML language specs.
+3. Tag attributes are camel cased.
+4. All elements must be balanced.
+5. className attribute instead of class

 React allows us to write HTML in JavaScript, if JavaScript files contains JSX, that that file will have to be transpiled using babel.